Ofgem’s energy price cap works by setting a maximum limit on how much suppliers can charge consumers for a unit of energy.

 https://public.flourish.studio/story/2048109/

-Last updated: February 2024
+Last updated: November 2024

-<aside> 💬 Help us to improve this page
+<aside> 💬 Help us improve this page

 We are keen to make this section of our website as useful as it can be.
 Please contact us if you see errors or omissions, or if you think there are additional resources it should include.